The highest Tasmanian blue gum – lucky survivor

 - Giant Trees.
 Tasmania’s world class giants.
 Accessed 19.12.10, not available anymore.

-Australia covers the smallest continent of the world and islands around this continent.
 The enormous and diverse area of Australia contains countless amazing and unique monuments.
 Parts of the country have not been thoroughly investigated and sometimes there are reported new, surprising finds.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 Eucalypts make up a remarkable genus as the dominant trees of Australia.
-This authoritative volume provides current reviews by active researchers in many disciplines, including evolutionary history, genetics, distribution and modeling, the relationship of eucalypts to fire and nutrients, ecophysiology, pollination and reproductive ecology, interactions between eucalypts and other coexisting biota as well as conservation and management.
+This authoritative volume provides current reviews by active researchers in many disciplines, including evolutionary history, genetics, distribution and modeling, the relationship of eucalypts to fire and nutrients, ecophysiology, pollination and reproductive ecology, interactions between eucalypts and other coexisting biotas as well as conservation and management.

 The settlement of Tasmania by Europeans began two hundred years ago.
 Nicholas Shakespeare first went there, having heard of the island’s exceptional beauty, because it was famously remote.
 He soon decided that this was where he wanted to live.
 Only later did he discover a cache of letters written by an ancestor as corrupt as he was colorful: Anthony Fenn Kemp, the so-called Father of Tasmania.